izachp/psychosis-FC-prediction/README.md

-Data and code for submitted manuscript 'Functional coupling and longitudinal outcome prediction in first-episode psychosis'
+Data and code for preprint '[Functional Coupling and Longitudinal Outcome Prediction in First-Episode Psychosis](https://www.medrxiv.org/content/10.1101/2025.04.01.25325005v1)'

 This work uses multiple cross-validated prediction algorithms to evaluate whether resting-state functional coupling (FC), acquired via fMRI, could predict the longitudinal changes in symptoms and functioning of first-episode psychosis patients in the [STAGES clinical trial](https://academic.oup.com/schizbullopen/article/1/1/sgaa015/5810294). *Short answer: it could not.*